rossgk2/techblogs/Paths in Python.md

 ## Path strings

 Before Python 3.4, paths were primarily handled as `string`s with the `os.path` standard module.
-This provided platform agnostic path manipulation.
+This provided platform-agnostic path manipulation.

 ## `pathlib`: `PurePath` and `Path`